Are you sick and tired of not knowing what to do and see when visiting a new place?

 Located on the northwest coast of Corfu island and 35 km away from Corfu town and the airport, Agios Stefanos is a traditional fishing village and, at the same time, a popular resort.

 Imagine for a moment: Traditional Greek whitewashed houses and churches meeting modern facilities, luxury Corfu hotels and villas.
 And the best part is that this place remains unspoiled, despite its touristic development.
 What's more, it manages to keep its unreal natural beauty, being full of olive trees and sandy beaches.

 Plus, it has some of the most amazing sunsets you’ll ever see, thanks to its location.
 Who would ask for more?

 Enjoy the long, sandy Agios Stefanos beach

 This will be one of the best Corfu beaches you’ll find!

 With almost 2 km of golden sand blending in beautiful emerald water, Agios Stefanos beach, Corfu is a piece of paradise.
 What’s more, it is a Blue Flag awarded beach with sheltered waters.
-This makes it the perfect choice for families with young children or for those who do not feel super confident, when it comes to swimming.
-This beach has it all: it’s spacious, safe and gives you a freedom you won’t find at the most organized beaches.
+This makes it the perfect choice for families with young children or for those who do not feel super confident when it comes to swimming.
+This beach has it all: it’s spacious, safe and gives you the freedom you won’t find at the most organized beaches.

 The bottom line?